Mattlister/designandconquer/README.md

 * git push -u origin master which then pushes my update and I then need to enter my username and password for security.

-# Issues whilst building the site
+# Issues and setbacks whilst building the site and time taken

-* This site although set me back a few times with various issues when putting the project in place.
-I originally wrote some in depth JavaScript code that displayed the maps, had the content and centralised locations from HTML but I couldn't get more than one location using JavaScript.
-  I originally planned to have 3 locations to choose from each holiday destination.
-As I looked more indepth, some of the holidays only had 1 option available .
-For instance, there's only 1 Neptune island diving location.
-Only 1 Victoria falls etc and so I could narrow my locations but still couldn't get them to display.
-So, as a suggestion from my mentor.
-I created a JSON file and added fetch commands to the JavaScript file.
-I was able to create the For loops and arrays, I could get all the data to read.
-There were no errors in any of my code or DevTools but the markers would not display.
-I had 3 extra sessions with my mentor.
-I spent time with tutors looking at this for a week solid but could not figure it out.
-I then came up with the concept that the modals held the information, not the maps.
-The map was one solid piece of data.
-The modals were 9 seperate pieces of of code.
-So, I created 9 modals to showcase the maps but this didn't resolve it.
-The modals still would not show the markers and so I reached out in
-  Slack again.
-John Longgately who had done the code spotted what I was trying to do.
-It was hard explaining my situation as it seemed simple.
-Markers within maps but... the maps had to be seperated and the locations individually added.
-So, between me and John, we were able to re-write the code altogether and resolve the issue.
-I could get markers displaying on the maps.
-Phew!!

-* That was a major milestone but....
+* This site has been a hard and long slog to work through.
+I wrote the JavaScript 3 times in various formats.
+Firstly, I wrote a fetch command which was indepth JavaScript code that was meant to display the maps through JSON.
+I thought the content worked and centralised the locations, but it was the HTML code.
+It should have pulled data from JSON to add the markers.
+The code was clean, there were no errors.
+DevTools was fine and the arrays pulled the data back but.... the maps would not show the markers on the maps provided by HTML.
+So, back to the drawing board.
+The second attempt was much more difficult to put together.
 I had more to workout because, when I added a centralised location to the modal 1, it worked great.
 Adding modal
-  2 though overwrote the information and so I had to work that out as well.
+  2 though overwrote the information and so I had to work that out.
 It took me a week to resolve this through various searches and code checks to stop the data overwriting when new information was added.
-I asked one of my peers, Shane Muirhead ro review it and he noticed all the content was but as I'd not worked in JavaScript before, he was able to advise me on my hard coded could be streamlined and so with more research and advise, I created the working JavaScript file I have now.
+To achiever this,I had to write all of the code individually for wach working modal and functions.
+  When finished, it was 100% working, it looked good but it was all hard coded and as I was concerned about losing marks and so, onto option number 3.
+  I wrote the project with more dynamic code and I was able to get the markers to display and the maps worked.
+I was happy with the end results and so
+  I was ready to submit.
+The JavaScript took a while.
+For my first attempt, I had extra sessions with my mentor, I had tutors looking and advising but the maps would not display the markers and so moving onto the next way of working produced exactly what I needed.
+The third options gave me the final code as I wanted it to be.

-* I've learnt a great deal on this project and yes, it has taken me longer but I believe I did create something relatively complicated.
-I only say this because when researching what I was doind, the answers weren't always obvious to others.
+* This site has set me back a few times with various issues when putting the project in place.
+But, I have learnt a great deal working on this project, and yes, it has taken me longer but I believe I did create something relatively complicated.
+I only say this because when researching what I was doing, the answers weren't always obvious to others.
 I was able to work through this and keep my head up and keep going to produce what I have now.

 ## Testing